sanskrit/raw_etexts_english/blogs/manasataramgini/2008/03/2008-03-11_some-thoughts-on-medieval-sanskrit-authors-amongst-our-co-ethnics.md

 Forward (describes rAmachandra):
 taM bhUsUtA-muktiM udAra-hAsaM vande yato bhavya-bhavaM dayA-shrIH |
 Reverse (describes kR^iShNa):
-shrIyAdavaM bhavya-bha-toya-devaM saMhAra-dA-muktim utAsubhUtAM ||
+shrIyAdavaM bhavya-bha-toya-devaM saMhAra-dA-muktim utAsubhUtAm ||

 Two such works shabdArthachintAmaNi by chidambara kavi of Thanjavur (and in it from our same ancestral agrahAra) and yAdava-rAghavIya of